 To combat bad breath from zinc deficiency, you can also consume more zinc-rich foods like pumpkin seeds, asparagus, and zucchini, and try adding a tongue scraper to your routine.

 Too little zinc can also negatively affect one’s oral health by causing dry mouth, a loss of sensation in the tongue, and even a bad taste in your mouth.

 Check with your doctor to get proper dosage on how much you should consume daily.

 The Bottom Line

 To recap, if you want to ensure proper oral health care, make sure to take your vitamins, including vitamin B12, vitamin D3, vitamin E, and zinc.

 And if you hate consuming vitamins daily, then also you can get your vitamins from Better & Better toothpaste.
-When you brush with vitamins, they get absorbed through the tissues in your mouth, and go straight into the bloodstream.
+When you brush with vitamins (or spray your vitamins) they get absorbed through the tissues in your mouth, and go straight into the bloodstream.
 It’s an excellent way to get your vitamins without having to add a step to your routine.

 Energy toothpaste is your go-to for vitamins D3 and B12, and Immunity toothpaste will up your levels of vitamins C, E, and zinc.
 For even better results, I like brushing with Energy in the morning, and Immunity at night.